 Regardless of the Camp session, campers will have a few hours each day to pack as much learning, skill development, and fun in around camp as they possibly can!
 They will get to try out new games, sports and activities, or work on their skills with great staff leaders!

-Activities include: climbing, waterskiing (includes kneeboarding, wakeboarding, wakeskating), recreational swimming, canoeing, ride-on kayaking, paddleboarding, crafts, archery, initiative games, digital photography, drama, sports, mountain biking, wilderness survival skills, trampoline, paddle boarding, hiking, tetherball, field games, gym sports, fishing, Turf (Bocce, Frolf, Kubb etc.).
+Activities include: climbing, waterskiing (includes kneeboarding, wakeboarding, wakeskating and some days even wakesurfing!), recreational swimming, canoeing, ride-on kayaking, paddleboarding, crafts, archery, initiative games, sports, mountain biking, wilderness survival skills, trampoline, hiking, tetherball, field games, gym sports, fishing, Turf (Bocce, Frolf, Kubb etc.).
+Read more about Summer Camp Activities

 Each session is unique and may or may not include all activities listed.